hrafnkelle/aioc-util/README.md

 # aioc-util

-`aioc-util.py` is a command-line tool for configuring the [AIOC](https://github.com/skuep/AIOC) device, including viewing its internal registers and change them, including setting the PTT source.
+`aioc-util.py` is a command-line tool for configuring the [AIOC](https://github.com/skuep/AIOC) device, viewing its internal registers and change them, including setting the PTT source.

 ## Requirements